As of MySQL Version 3.23.6, you can choose between three basic

 To use Innobase tables you must specify configuration parameters

-in the MySQL configuration file in the [mysqld]
+in the MySQL configuration file in the [mysqld] section of

 the configuration file.
 Below is an example of possible configuration